If your child is living in the UK illegally

 Register your child as a British citizen

-You can register your child as a British citizen after they’ve lived here for 10 years.
+You can register your child as a British citizen after they’ve lived in the UK for 10 years.
 You can read more about how to register your child as a British citizen on GOV.UK.
 You should get specialist help to do this - read more about finding an immigration specialist.

 Registering your child as a British citizen is the best option, because they: